-It is easy to build and cling to things that give meaning to life and belonging in the community.
-These things are not necessarily wrong things, or they do not have to be.
-I suspect most of the time your most treasured treasures are good things.
+It is easy to build and cling to things that give meaning to life and belonging.
+These things are not necessarily wrong, or they do not have to be.
+I suspect most of the time, your most treasured treasures are good things.
 They turn bad when they become the primary vehicle to bring what you believe you need to feel okay about life.

 You are only as strong as the thing in which you find your strength.
 Ronda Rousey found her strength through her ability to beat up people.
-That kind of strength made her weak.
+That kind of power made her weak.
 That kind of wisdom made her foolish.
 As long as she could win, she would be the victor.
 Her strength became her greatest weakness (1 Corinthians 1:25).
 I met a man a few years ago with a Mensa-level IQ.
 I asked him what would happen if he lost brain function, to the point where he could not use his considerable intellect to feed the adoration he received for being so smart.
 He said, “The world would cease to exist for me.”

 You don’t have to lose something to know if that something has replaced God.
-With a little time and reflection, through meaningful prayer and conversation, you can discern your greatest treasure.
+With a little time and reflection, through meaningful prayer and conversation, you can discern your most significant treasure.
 Perhaps it would be good for you to share these ideas with a friend.
-Ask their opinions about their perception of you, particularly your greatest treasure.
+Ask their opinions about their perception of you, particularly your most significant treasure.

-Editor’s Note: This is a re-publication I decided to run after reading about Ronda’s return to the ring after a 13-month break from MMA.
-She lost in 48 seconds of the first round.
+Editor’s Note: This is a republication I decided to run after reading about Ronda’s return to the ring after a thirteen-month break from MMA.
+She lost in forty-eight seconds of the first round.
 It was another knockout.